bcudini/dotfiles/README.md

   dotfiles directory ;
 * it then replaces it with a symlink in the dotfiles dir.

+It also keeps a backup of your original config file in the `backup/` directory, just in case, but this way you get to keep all config file like they were before.
 Then, you get to `make diff`, which is just calling `git difftool`, and you're good to merge your local changes with the repo.

 It's a pretty cool enhancement over most Makefiles found in *dotfiles* repos around, as they often don't take care of existing files.
 Of course for your own